socian/LivitTechtest/README.md

 **Go through the gamedata.xml**

-Please feel free to take a closer look inside of tha gamedata.xml to get a better understanding about how to create your own point 'n click adventure.
+Please feel free to take a closer look at the gamedata.xml to get a better understanding about how to create point 'n click adventures.

 https://github.com/socian/LivitTechtest/blob/master/StreamingAssets/Data/gamedata.xml